Everything To Know About Conditional Transfer In Property Law

 • This will assess that the property from one party is to be given to another party if any of the first conditions fails as it was never vested for them.

-• For example, A wants to transfer the property to B, and B cannot fulfil the conditions, or the transfer was not successful, or the property is unregistered.
-Then the property is accelerated to their legal heirs and children.
+• For example, if A wants to transfer the property to B, and B cannot fulfil the conditions, the transfer was not successful, or the property is unregistered, then the property is accelerated to their legal heirs and children.

 • The doctrine of Acceleration does not apply when it is a gift unless there is a specific manner of failure involved where it can be applied for another transfer.